Techtonica/curriculum/runtime-complexity/memoization.md

 Take a minute to ask yourself if the bolded vocabulary on the first three slides is known or unknown.
 Take a minute to understand the new vocabulary by talking to a peer or searching online for examples and definitions.

 On slide 5, determine if the functions are pure functions.
 Discuss and select the functions that are pure functions.
 On slide 6 reveal the results.
-State why the other functions are not pure functions.
+State why the other functions are impure functions.

 The Fibonacci Sequence problem is a well known example of recursion and provides a great way to see many different options for solving the problem and determining the best runtime.
 The Fibonacci Sequence is created so that each number is the sum of the two preceding numbers.
 [Fibonacci Number Image](https://en.wikipedia.org/wiki/Fibonacci_number#/media/File:34*21-FibonacciBlocks.png)